Ikemura-kei/IMG2GRAPH-Segmentation-Experiment-Stack/README.md

 ```

 > Note: currently only support single GPU training, we will make it distributed over multiple GPU in the future.

+# Adding New Models
+You can feel free to add any segmentation networks that incorporates graphs generated from images and/or new GNN layers for more variety in choices of experiment components.